fuel-lhartwell/behat-pdf/README.md

-# behat-pdf
+# This is not a package !
-Code sample used to illustrate how to test pdf content using behat
+Code sample used as support for the [Testing PDF content with PHP and behat](http://matmati.net/behat-pdf/) blog post.